-Our innovative micro volunteering programme was recognised with an additional grant from the Martin Lewis Foundation.
-The aim is to share our learning and provide mentoring to another Citizens Advice office to develop their own micro volunteering opportunities.
+Our innovative micro-volunteering programme was recognised with an additional grant from the Martin Lewis Foundation.
+The aim is to share our learning and provide mentoring to another Citizens Advice office to develop their own micro-volunteering opportunities.

-Through our support – including telephone meetings, constructive feed back to their initial plans and proposals, sharing of materials – we helped them understand micro-volunteering, develop a framework to meet their objectives and reflect on progress as their project developed.
+Through our support – including telephone meetings, constructive feed back to their initial plans and proposals, sharing of materials – we helped others understand micro-volunteering, develop a framework to meet their objectives and reflect on progress as their project developed.

 In January 2019, we participated in the Big Energy Week raising awareness of energy efficiencies and potential savings/benefits including switching tariffs/providers.
 Over the week we supported more than 80 individuals and many, many more took information and leaflets.
 Of those we spoke with a 100% said they now have a greater understanding of energy savings and 86% said their confidence had improved to take further action or seek support if required.

-We support local policy initiatives for example Merton’s strategic review of advice needs and provision.
+We support local policy initiatives, for example Merton’s strategic review of advice needs and provision.
 In 2018 a Merton Council survey on local advice and information service needs, showed over 1/3rd of residents had used CA Merton and Lambeth services within the year.
 Over 50% of local voluntary sector organisations said they signpost or refer their clients to us, making us the borough’s leading advice organisation.

 We have been working with national Citizens Advice since 2017 to research the issues affecting our local clients and to campaign around these issues through short, bite-sized volunteering opportunities called micro-volunteering.
 Read our latest research